 Why single-line projections mislead

 Every standard financial plan contains a chart that looks roughly the same: a single line ascending from left to right, inflected upward by the assumed rate of return, terminating at some target wealth figure in retirement.
-It is clean, legible, and almost entirely misleading.
-The line communicates a false sense of precision, presenting one deterministic trajectory when in reality the space of plausible outcomes spans an enormous range.
+The line is clean, legible, and almost entirely misleading.
+The line communicates a false sense of precision, presenting one deterministic trajectory when the space of plausible outcomes spans an enormous range.

 The root of the problem is the arithmetic versus geometric return distinction — one of the most consequential and consistently misunderstood concepts in quantitative finance.
 Arithmetic average returns and geometric (compound) returns are not the same thing.
 Volatility drives them apart, and the gap widens with time.
 The relationship is approximated as: geometric return ≈ arithmetic return − (volatility² / 2).
 A portfolio with an arithmetic average return of 7% and annual volatility of 15% has an expected geometric return of roughly 5.9%.
 Over 30 years, the compounding difference between those two numbers is enormous.

-This is not an edge case.
-It is the rule.
-Whenever an advisor or planning tool inputs a single "expected return" figure into a deterministic projection, they are implicitly assuming that return is achieved smoothly, every year, without volatility.
+Whenever an advisor or planning tool inputs a single "expected return" figure into a deterministic projection, the advisor is implicitly assuming that return is achieved smoothly, every year, without volatility.
 The real world delivers returns in a lumpy, path-dependent sequence that may have the same average but a radically different terminal value.
-Single-line projections do not capture this.
-They do not capture the probability of falling 40% in year three of retirement.
-They do not show the client what their portfolio looks like at the 10th percentile of outcomes.
-They present a single expected-case number that is, by construction, the median of nothing — it is simply an arithmetic extrapolation that conflates the mean of a distribution with a likely outcome.
+Single-line projections do not capture the probability of falling 40% in year three of retirement.
+Single-line projections do not show what a portfolio looks like at the 10th percentile of outcomes.
+Single-line projections present a single expected-case number that is, by construction, an arithmetic extrapolation that conflates the mean of a distribution with a likely outcome.
 Monte Carlo simulation is the correction to this structural flaw.

 What Monte Carlo simulation actually does

 The return distributions can be constructed in two principal ways.
 The first is parametric: assume that returns follow a known distribution (most commonly normal, or Gaussian) characterised by a mean and standard deviation estimated from historical data or set as forward-looking assumptions.
 The second is historical bootstrapping: draw actual historical return sequences at random, with replacement, preserving the correlation structure across asset classes in each sampled period.
 Each approach has trade-offs.
-Parametric simulation is clean and controllable but depends critically on distributional assumptions — a point I will return to in the limitations section.
-Historical bootstrapping preserves empirical fat tails and cross-asset relationships but is constrained by the length of the historical record and may not capture forward-looking regime changes.
+Parametric simulation is clean and controllable but depends critically on distributional assumptions — a point covered in the limitations section below.
+Historical bootstrapping preserves empirical fat tails and cross-asset relationships but is constrained by the length of the historical record.

 The output of 10,000 simulated paths is visualised as a fan chart: a band of possible portfolio trajectories that narrows near inception (all paths start from the same point) and widens with time as the paths diverge.
-The fan is typically shaded to show percentile bands — the 10th through 90th percentile corridor, the median line, and sometimes the 25th and 75th percentile inner band.
-This visual representation communicates something that a single line fundamentally cannot: the outcome is genuinely uncertain, the uncertainty compounds over time, and planning should account for the full distribution rather than the single expected value.
-The covariance structure underlying these simulations — the correlations and volatilities that determine how assets co-move — benefits enormously from rigorous estimation techniques such as Ledoit-Wolf shrinkage, which I discuss in detail in a companion article.
+The fan is shaded to show percentile bands — the 10th through 90th percentile corridor, the median line, and typically the 25th and 75th percentile inner band.
+This visual representation communicates something that a single line fundamentally cannot: the outcome is genuinely uncertain, the uncertainty compounds over time, and planning should account for the full distribution rather than a single expected value.
+The covariance structure underlying these simulations benefits enormously from rigorous estimation via Ledoit-Wolf shrinkage, which produces better-conditioned correlation and volatility inputs than the raw sample covariance matrix.

 Sequence-of-returns risk: why order matters as much as average

 The asymmetry is structural.
-During the accumulation phase — when an investor is adding contributions to a portfolio each month — poor early returns are partially mitigated by the ability to purchase additional units at depressed prices (this is the mechanism behind dollar-cost averaging).
+During the accumulation phase — when an investor is adding contributions each month — poor early returns are partially mitigated by the ability to purchase additional units at depressed prices.
 A severe drawdown in year two of a 30-year accumulation horizon is painful but partially self-correcting.
 The distribution phase reverses this entirely.
 Once an investor begins withdrawing from a portfolio — in retirement, or during any structured drawdown — poor early returns force the sale of units at depressed prices to fund spending.
 Those units are permanently gone.
-They cannot participate in the subsequent recovery.
+Those units cannot participate in the subsequent recovery.
 The portfolio is permanently impaired.

 Worked Example — Sequence of Returns